The fastest “Is Leap Year” functions

 As you can see above, the fractional part of 0.96 is only 4% away from a whole number.
 That “error” aligns perfectly with the required tolerance, where we can allow the century check to be accurate within ±4 years.

-On the other hand, 16-bit and 64-bit do not have as nice fixed-point reciprocals:
+On the other hand, 16-bit and 64-bit do not have as nice fixed-point reciprocals, so this technique is restricted to 32-bit only:

 • 2^16 / 100 = 655.36